 - Psychographic criteria (their interests, personalities, values, beliefs and opinions)

 By segmenting customers using these criteria you can provide a tailored experience to each of these groups.

-There’s a full step-by-step guide on how to segment and better serve your customers in this recent Kameleoon blog.
-In essence you need to follow a four stage process, beginning with gathering and analyzing visitor data.
+In essence, to implement a good customer segmentation strategy, you need to follow a four stage process, beginning with gathering and analyzing visitor data.
 You can then manually segment visitors based on these different criteria, and use this information to deliver a personalized experience for that segment.
 When a new visitor arrives on your site that matches specific criteria, it will automatically trigger the most relevant experience for them.
 For example, at a basic level a female visitor to a fashion site would be shown women’s clothes, rather than seeing a generic homepage that included male and children’s garments.

 Successful segmentation leads to: